nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_matter_thread.rst

 In this design, the Matter stack, the Wi-Fi stack, and the Bluetooth® Low Energy (LE) stack run on several cores and domains of a single nRF54H20 SoC.

-To run Matter over Wi-Fi on the nRF54H20 PDK you need the additional ``nrf7002_ek`` shield attached through the nRF54H20 PDK to the nRF7002 EK interposer board.
+To run Matter over Wi-Fi on the nRF54H20 DK you need the additional ``nrf7002_ek`` shield attached through the nRF54H20 DK to the nRF7002 EK interposer board.

 In this design: